sudhanshu1403/Aeroplane-Bot/README.md

 # Aeroplane-Bot
-A chatbot made using Microsoft Azure which helps users to give response about  the users question related to trip
+A chatbot made using Microsoft Azure which helps users to answer the distance and fare price between two places